vkhorikov/DatabaseUpgradeTool/README.md

 This is a database upgrade tool that works with .NET and SQL Server specifically.
 It is extremely light-weight: consists of only 4 classes (including Program.cs).

-The best practices behind this tool are described [here][L1].
+The best practices behind this tool are described in my Pluralsight course (the link is coming soon).

 How to Get Started
 --------------
-To start following the database versioning best practices, you need to create a baseline script (the script containing all the objects your database has so far), place it to [Scripts][L5] as "01_Initial.sql" and execute [Bootstrap.sql][L3] on your database.
+To start applying the migration-based approach to database delivery, you need to create a baseline script (the script containing all the objects your database has so far) and place it to [Migrations][L5] as "01_Base.sql".

 After that, you need to adjust the [connection string][L4] and you are good to go.